calem15/zendemo/README.md

 * `$ git clone git@github.com:zenrooms/qa-test.git`
 3. You are now ready to deploy your development environment to your local PC by running;
 * `$ docker-compse up -d`
+4. Verify the all docker container is running.
+* `$ docker ps -a | grep qatest-dev`
-4. Test your app by pointing your browser to http://localhost
+5. Test your app by pointing your browser to http://localhost

 ### Note: You may use your local repo `qa-test` directory to update the codes.